Overview of oxygen sources

 - Require proximity to an ASU

-- Require careful maintenance of central piping supply
+- Require careful maintenance of central medical gas piping system

 - Require backup system